 Expect The Cold Shoulder!

 Usually, the instant you put your guinea pigs in their new home they will run for the nearest place to hide!
 This is OK and is part of the guinea pig’s nature to hide.
 Another normal part of their behaviour is to freeze and not move.

 Both of these instinctive behaviours are perfectly normal for timid guinea pigs especially when placed in an unfamiliar place for the first time.
 We remember when we first bought our piggies home and they hide and didn’t appear to eat or drink for days.
 It turned out they just sneaked out to play when we were asleep until they were used to us and their new home.

 Guinea pigs will remain skittish for a good few days until you gain their trust.
-We recommend not handling them for the first few days and instead attempting to feed them treats through their cages/hutch instead.
+We recommend not handling them for the first few days and instead attempting to feed them treats through their cage/hutch instead.
 This means they will gradually trust you and associate you with them getting a treat which will help for future handling.

-Its important to remember that if you have rescue guinea pigs then they take longer to settle in than pet shop bought guinea pigs (according to the RSPCA.)
+It’s important to remember that if you have rescue guinea pigs then they take longer to settle in than pet shop-bought guinea pigs (according to the RSPCA.)